Professional rider on closed course competition.

 Yoshimura Suzuki Racing

-Stewart and crew will be led by returning Team Manager Mike Webb, who already led Suzuki to 22 major Off-Road Championships as that team’s longtime manager.
-Additionally, the team continues to evolve and benefit from its ever-increasing partnership with Yoshimura, the performance giant behind Suzuki’s amazing championship domination in AMA Superbike racing.
+As Suzuki’s Supercross/Motocross team continues to evolve, both Stewart and the rest of the crew benefit greatly from their extensive partnership with Yoshimura, the performance giant behind Suzuki’s amazing championship domination in AMA Superbike racing.
 Yoshimura knows racing.

 Yoshimura Suzuki Factory Racing’s James Stewart